 The author of Genesis exposes himself for how self-contradictory he is by stating the “non-dual God” of only light, can somehow create that which is capable of both light and darkness.
 This defies natural law, and is impossible.
 Like produces like.
 What is One brings oneness.
 What is dual and divided produces further duality.
 There is no “god” as separate from creation because all is One.
 Manifested creation is God’s “eyes,” “ears,” and “hands” – the mirror through which God looks at himself.
 It is through the temporary manifested creation, the ever-changing seen, through which the timeless unseen experiences itself.
 Therefore, to say God “created” anything is an illusion to begin with since ALL always is.
 What we call “creation,” is only the ever-changing manifestations of that same One, since in Truth, nothing is ever created nor destroyed.
 Since God is the Oneness of All, and not an ego, then God can do nothing.
 God simply IS.

 Still, even if we say God is an ego, we have to again face the fact that like produces like, that one who is capable of sin can only come from another who is capable of sin.
 But somehow, some way, Judeo-Christian theology manages to bypass all common sense, natural law, and logic, putting all of the blame for sin on humanity, and none on the very Creator who it says set the entire human drama in motion to begin with.
 Either humanity and God are to blame, or nobody is to blame.
 We cannot have it both ways.
 Double-standards do not work to “explain away” God’s part in a failed Creation.
 If we are going to say God is an ego who creates, rewards, and punishes, then we cannot blame humanity without blaming God as well, since God made it possible for us to sin from the beginning.
-Had God not created this “flaw” in humanity, sin would have never happened, as it would have never been possible.
+Had God not created this “flaw” in humanity, sin would have never happened in the first place, as it would have never been possible.
 To say the reason God made sin possible was to give us the power to choose him, to choose love, which opened the door to the entire dualistic human drama, does not negate the ultimate responsibility of the Creator for making sin possible to begin with.
 Such an “explanation” by apologists is simply another excuse and rationalization for an ego-god’s “decisions” and “actions.”
 It is nothing more than an attempt to rationalize and “explain” a contradictory, dualistic view of God.
 I myself did this in my very first chapter of “The Mystical Voice” book.

 The bottom line is this – the only reasons Christians can come up with for why God “had” to give us the “free will” to choose, is to “prove” our love for God and to place “value” on our faith so it will “mean” something to us instead of taking His goodness for granted.
 So, let’s just state the facts of this belief clearly – God created the possibility for evil only for the sake of validating his “goodness” and giving us a sense of “value.”
 He allowed for all the misery, destruction, and unspeakable horrors humanity endures just so he could obtain “proof” of our love for him and to make us understand the “value” of a gift he was gracious enough to bestow upon us lowly creatures.
 That means God cares more about being egotistically validated and “loved” by humanity, than not putting these same people he supposedly “loves” through every nightmare and miserable suffering imaginable.
 Surely an “all-powerful God” could have accomplished these “goals” by coming up with a more positive set of possible outcomes instead of the horrific tragedies humanity endures on a daily basis.
 To add insult to injury, the Church rationalizes all of this unspeakable anguish with the trite words, “We cannot understand the mysteries of the Lord,” and leaves it at that.
 Somehow, some way, God gets a pass for this remarkable inhumanity because “God is God.”
 And this is the “god” just under a third of the world population worships?
 Why?
 The absurdity is beyond mindblowing.